Lindale, Georgia minor league baseball history: History

 Minor league baseball began in Lindale, Georgia in 1917.
 The Rome-Lindale Romans were formed, with Lindale sharing the team in partnership with nearby Rome, Georgia.
 The 1917 Rome-Lindale Romans played in the six–team Class D level Georgia-Alabama League after the Rome Romans played independently in the 1916 league.
 On May 23, 1917, the Georgia-Alabama League folded.
 The Rome-Lindale team finished with a record of 9–9 to place fourth in the final standings.
 Playing under manager Daniel Overton, the Romans finished 4.0 games behind the first place Anniston Moulders in the final standings.
 The Georgia-Alabama League did not return to play in the 1918 season.

 The 1920 Lindale Pepperells resumed minor league play, as the team became members of the six–team Class D level Georgia State League.
 Lindale finished the 1920 season with a record of 47–43.
 The Pepperells placed third under manager Hardin Herndon, finishing 5.0 games behind the first place Carrollton team in the final standings.

-The Lindale use of the "Pepperells" moniker corresponds to local industry in the era.
+The Lindale use of the "Pepperells" moniker corresponds to the local industry in the era.
 The Lindale Textile Mill was owned by the West Point-Pepperell for the majority of its existence, with the Lindale community commonly referred to as "Pepperell."
 Today, Pepperell High School uses the West Point-Pepperell (currently WestPoint Home) Griffin as the mascot, with athletic teams playing under the moniker "Pepperell Dragons".

 The Lindale Pepperells continued play in the 1921 six–team Georgia State League and won the league pennant.
 Lindale finished with a record of 69–29, placing first in the 1921 standings.
 Playing under returning manager Hardin Herndon, Lindale finished 17.5 games ahead of the second place Griffin, Georgia team in the regular season standings.
 In the league playoff, the LaGrange team defeated the Pepperells 4 games to 1 to win the championship.
 The Georgia State League permanently folded after the 1921 season, leaving Lindale unable to defend their championship.